Dunoon: Dunoon Stadium

 Castle Tennis Club is situated in the town's Castle Garden.
 The club has two concrete and two all-weather courts, all lighted.

-Every year in June the town hosts the Argyll Rally, a motorsport event that takes place on closed public roads around the local area.
+Every year in June, the town hosts the Argyll Rally, a motorsport event that takes place on closed public roads around the local area.
 The rally counts as a round of the Scottish Rally Championship and brings competitors from all over United Kingdom.

 Walks

-The town and surrounding area are becoming recognised as a destination for outdoor pursuits, including walking, running, golfing, kayaking, sailing, fishing, climbing, triathlon and mountain biking.

 Trails (walks, running and mountain biking) thread through the hills surrounding Dunoon.
 Corlarach Hill has waymarked routes for walkers, mountain biking and horse riders.
 These trails are located next to the Bishop's Glen.

 Puck's Glen is a popular short walk set in the hills close to Benmore Botanic Garden.
 (The arboretum at Benmore Botanic Garden, formerly a private garden for the Younger family, is now open to the public.
 It comprises 150 acre and features some of the tallest trees in Britain, including the avenue of Giant Redwoods (Sequoia), some of which are over 120 ft high.
 One of Dunoon's listed buildings is the Grade 2 Victorian fernery, which was reopened in 2009 after an 18-month restoration.)
 Part of the Royal Botanic Garden Edinburgh, the Garden is 7 mi north of the town, just before Loch Eck.
 A tumbling burn, criss-crossed by bridges, is enclosed by rocky walls heavily hung with mosses and overshadowed by dense trees.
 The walk has clear, waymarked paths.
 The glen is named after Puck, from A Midsummer Night's Dream.

 Morag's Fairy Glen is a short gorge walk, with trails alongside the Berry Burn, located on the hill behind the West Bay area of Dunoon.

-Bishops Glen trail follows the shore of the remaining one of three reservoirs in the glen, that used to supply fresh water to Dunoon.
-The reservoir is damming the Balgaidgh Burn (Balgie) and is now a fresh water rod fly fishing location.
-Access to the hills behind Dunoon, including Corlarach Hill, is available from the Bishop's Glen Reservoir trails.
+The Bishop's Glen Reservoir trail follows the shore of the remaining one of three reservoirs in the glen, that used to supply fresh water to Dunoon.
+The reservoir is damming the Balgaidgh Burn (Balgie) and is now a freshwater fly fishing location.
+Access to the hills behind Dunoon, including Corlarach Hill, is available from the Bishop's Glen Reservoir trail.

 Media

-Dunoon's local weekly newspaper is the Dunoon Observer and Argyllshire Standard, which was founded in 1871 in Sandbank by William Inglis Sr., who was editor and proprietor.
-(The town once had three other newspapers, namely the Cowal Watchman (1876), Dunoon Herald and Cowal Advertiser and the Dunoon Telegraph.)
+Dunoon's local weekly newspaper is the Dunoon Observer and Argyllshire Standard, which was founded in 1871 in Sandbank by editor and proprietor William Inglis Sr. (The town once had three other newspapers, namely the Cowal Watchman (1876), Dunoon Herald and Cowal Advertiser and the Dunoon Telegraph.)

 Dunoon Community Radio was launched in 2009.
-Broadcasting on 97.4 FM from the Dunoon Observer building, Dunoon Community Radio is an independent social business entirely staffed by volunteers.
-Often abbreviated to "DCR" by its presenters, the station has a variety of programming to meet the needs of people living in around Dunoon.
+Broadcasting on 97.4 FM from the Dunoon Observer building, it is an independent social business entirely staffed by volunteers.

-The town was the inspiration behind Damon Albarn's song "The Selfish Giant" on his 2014 solo album Everyday Robots.
-The song makes particular references to the town ("Walking down Argyll Street when the evening colours call").